 Our commitment is to provide high-quality instruction, with a focus on practical relevance, to prepare you for a successful career, at home or abroad.
 We offer an induction programme at the start of each semester, to ensure that you have the necessary understanding of the UK and European legal systems and of what is required of you in a study environment seeking to develop independent learning

-We seek to integrate all LLM students into the life of the school, and invite you to all guest lectures and seminars.
-We also have an annual reading party to a beautiful country house location, where you are joined by senior staff and can work on academic skills and dissertation preparation.
+We seek to integrate you into the life of the School, with invitations to guest lectures and seminars.
+We also have an annual reading party in a beautiful country house, where you are joined by staff to work on academic skills and relax with fellow students.

 Substantive modules: continuous assessment plus end of semester examinations in December and March/April.
 Compulsory dissertation: 15,000 words.

 You can choose from a range of modules designed to develop their knowledge and understanding of issues connected with the environment and the law.